MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-an-annual-recurring-appointment-that-uses-a-yearnth-pattern.md

 - csharp
 ---

-# Create an Annual Recurring Appointment That Uses a YearNth Pattern
+# Create an annual recurring appointment that uses a YearNth pattern

 This example shows how to create an appointment for which the annual recurrence pattern is a specific day such as the first Monday in June.